sdillingham/2018-portfolio/source/blog/2014-11-24-why-radiotopias-kickster-is-a-very-big-deal.markdown

 ---
 [^kickstarter]: The Kickstarter campaign raised $620,412, but Radiotopia received an additional $25,000 when it met a challenge from its sponsor, Hover, to get 20,000 backers.

-[^dylan]: Yeah, I know, it's not a lyric from "Times They Are A Changin'.
+[^dylan]: Yeah, I know, it's not a lyric from "Times They Are A Changin'."
 I cheated.
-Sue me."
+Sue me.